 DHS Child Welfare

-This advocate works with the Department of Human Services Child Welfare department to help non-offending parents navigate the complex and sometimes overwhelming system that is Child Welfare, all the while making sure the survivor’s voice is being heard, and Child Welfare staff are up-to-date on the latest information about the dynamics of domestic violence, sexual assault, stalking and trauma.
+Advocacy with the Department of Human Services Child Welfare department to help non-offending parents navigate the complex and sometimes overwhelming system of DHS.

 DHS Self Sufficiency Programs

-This advocate works with the Self Sufficiency office to assist survivors applying for the TA-DVS (Temporary Assistance for Domestic Violence Survivors) grant, and folks who have disclosed to their Self Sufficiency worker that they do not feel safe in their home.
-This advocate can attend meetings with the client, provide ongoing safety planning and refer to other resources to help the survivor and their family stay safe and healthy.
+Advocacy with the Self Sufficiency office to assist survivors applying for the TA-DVS (Temporary Assistance for Domestic Violence Survivors) grant, and folks who have disclosed to their Self Sufficiency worker that they do not feel safe in their home.

 Did you know relationships affect physical health?
 As new research emerges about the link between unhealthy relationships and poor health outcomes, the need for advocates in healthcare settings is becoming more clear.
-This advocate spends time in Vernonia’s health care clinic providing safety planning, support and resource referrals to clinic patients, as well as community members for whom the commute to St. Helens may not be practical.
+A SAFE advocate is onsite in Vernonia twice a month to provide safety planning.

-SAFE advocates are trained and prepared to respond to emergency rooms in Portland and Longview to help survivors explore their reporting options after a sexual or physical assault, inform survivors of their rights, and provide emotional support when undergoing a Sexual Assault Forensic Exam.
+SAFE advocates are trained and prepared to respond to emergency rooms in Portland and Longview to help survivors explore their reporting options after a sexual or physical assault, inform survivors of their rights, and provide emotional support.